tora-tool/ansible-oracle-modules-ari/README.md

   States `present` and `absent` ensure privileges are present or absent.
   State `identical` replace privileges with the ones in parameter.

+#### oracle_role ####

+- This module manage Oracle role objects.
+- It handles creation and deletion of roles.
+- It doesn't support changing password.
+There's no hint to know a password was changed, so no change is made.

 #### oracle_sql ####

 - This module executes SQL queries or PL/SQL blocks.